michael-e/email_newsletter_manager/readme.md

 What does this mean?

 - EN2 has to get the full recipient list from the ETM, then save it to the DB
-- EN2 has to get the rendered output (HTML and/or PLAIN) from the ETM (then save it to the DB?)
 - EN2 has to pass the task to a background process
+- the background process has to build "recipients slices"
+- the background process has to get the rendered output (HTML and/or PLAIN) for each email from the ETM
-- the background process has to build "recipients slices" and send those slices using the Core Email API
+- the background process has to send the emails using the Core Email API
 - this means that ETM will __not__ send any emails!
 - EN2 has to write logs to the DB and/or files
 - EN2 has to update the "status" field in the DB (same as EN1)